Worldpay/worldpay-mcp/README.md

 ### Query Payments

-This tool uses the [Worlday Payment Queries API](https://developer.worldpay.com/products/access/payment-queries) to search for historical payments within a given date range or using a specific transacion reference.
+This is actually three distinct tools all of which use the [Worlday Payment Queries API](https://developer.worldpay.com/products/access/payment-queries) to search for payments.

+* Query By Date Range
+* Query By Transaction Reference
+* Query By Payment Id

 ## Resources
 Coming soon